-6.3 What is the scope of trade secret protection?
+6.3 What is the scope of trade secret protection for digital health technologies?

 Common law of confidence protects trade secrets.
-It protects information which:
+It protects information that:

 - has a quality of confidence; - is disclosed under an express or implied obligation of confidence; and - is used or further disclosed in an unauthorised manner.